Love the Questions: Plot

 Yanko prepares to propose to his girlfriend Ariana live on-air, rehearsing it with the crew.
 Chip tells Bradley that Kenneth Stockton, an environmental lawyer who handled the Wolf River depositions, had killed himself following a smear campaign by Eagle News, shocking her.
 Alex learns of Bradley and Chip's investigation into the Wolf River cover-up and confronts Bradley in front of the crew; Yanko is stunned to overhear that Bradley has been in contact with Claire.
 Alex ultimately gives Bradley and Chip two weeks to work on the investigation, and she offers to help negotiate with Eagle News for more information by trading a story about Pemberton.

-Martin angrily contacts Alex, as Justice has ran a story claiming that he plagiarized his book, which could jeopardize his career.
+Martin angrily contacts Alex, as Justice has run a story claiming that he plagiarized his book, which could jeopardize his career.
 Alex contacts Justice to discredit it, but she demands a job position at UBN in return; Alex refuses the request, greatly disappointing Martin.
 During a broadcast, The Morning Show staff receive notice that a plane is experiencing severe malfunctions, and is desperately trying to land at the John F. Kennedy International Airport.
 The show rushes to integrate the event into the broadcast, affecting Yanko's plans to propose.
 The plane safely lands, but Yanko decides against going forward with the proposal, distracted by the news of Claire's return.
 After the show ends, Ariana reveals that she already knew of Yanko's plans to propose, though he decides to put it off for the time being.

 While waiting to meet with UBN lawyers, Cory bonds with Celine, who reveals her intentions to become CEO of UBN; she also presses Cory about the leverage he has on Stella.
 Cory tries to win her over with his plans to make a prestigious film division, but she is not dissuaded.
 Without any options and after a talk with Chip, Cory reluctantly reveals to Celine that Stella is having an affair with Miles.
 While devastated, she finally agrees to secure Cory's deal with the network.
 Meanwhile, Alex's negotiation with Eagle News is successful, resulting in Bradley discovering new evidence in the Wolf River story cover-up.
 She calls Chip, devastated to learn that Fred had hired Cory to help cover it up.